Shared Cataloging Program Advisory Committee (SCP-AC)

 Communication and Reporting

-The SCP AC reports to HOTS who may refer broad-based issues to SOPAG and/or to other all campus groups as appropriate.
+The SCP AC reports to SAG3 who may refer broad-based issues to other all campus groups as appropriate.
 The Committee is to communicate routinely with the SCP.
 Where appropriate, the Committee will be responsible for communicating with and soliciting input from cataloging staff system wide via the campus liaisons.
-Issues, decisions and recommendations will be documented and made available to HOTS and SCP as and when appropriate.
-In order to ensure speedy and complete communication in policy and procedural issues thus promoting prompt decision –making and implementation, the Chair of the SCP AC is an ex-officio member of HOTS and is expected to attend HOTS meetings to report on issues and activities.
+Issues, decisions and recommendations will be documented and made available to SAG3 and SCP as and when appropriate.
+SAG3 will designate one of its members to act as a liaison to SCP AC.

 Recommendation/ Decision Process

 The SCP AC, having researched issues and solicited appropriate input, makes routine decisions.
-Decisions on broad policy issues or major product implementations shall be referred to HOTS.
-Issues that are determined to be outside the scope of the SCP AC and HOTS will be referred by HOTS to the appropriate group(s) for discussion and resolution.
+Decisions on broad policy issues or major product implementations shall be referred to SAG3.
+Issues that are determined to be outside the scope of the SCP AC will be referred to the appropriate group(s) for discussion and resolution.

 Membership & Terms of Appointment

-The SCP AC does not necessarily have representation from all UC campuses – its membership comprises campus members with relevant expertise.
+The SCP AC welcomes representation from all UC campuses.
+Its membership comprises campus members with relevant expertise.
+Each campus shall designate a representative to serve at their pleasure and based on each campus’ needs.
 The SCP shall be represented on the committee by an SCP librarian and an SCP administrator.
-HOTS shall review membership and call for nominations annually and any individual or department within the UC system, including SCP AC members, may submit nominations.
-HOTS submits the slate of names including information on candidates’ relevant expertise to SOPAG for review and approval.
-Members and the Chair are then appointed by HOTS.
+The Chair of SCP AC shall be rotated alphabetically by campus.
 Normally, the chair is to serve for 2 years and members are to serve for 2 years with possible extensions.
 To ensure continuity, the Past Chair will continue to serve for one year after holding office.